Wood Fence Videos

 How to Facemount a Spaced Picket Fence Panel

 How to facemount a spaced picket fence panel to fence posts.

 Frequently Asked Questions

-Do you have spaced picket panels with closer picket spacing?
+Do you have wood spaced picket fence panels with closer picket spacing?

-Do you offer finials or post caps to decorate my post tops?
+Do you offer finials or post caps to decorate my fence post tops?

 Yes.
 We offer a variety of finials and finial bases to add to your wood fence posts.